Governance

 Diana Khadem

 The Associate Members Committee is dedicated to representing and advocating for ATIA’s Associate members.
-Our mandate is to ensure that the perspectives, concerns, and contributions of Associate Members are meaningfully considered in the Association’s decision-making processes.
+The Committee mandate is to ensure that the perspectives, concerns, and contributions of Associate Members are meaningfully considered in the Association’s decision-making processes.
 Through open dialogue and collaboration, we work to identify shared priorities and develop practical solutions that strengthen both our members’ professional growth and ATIA as an organization.
 This committee is committed to fostering an inclusive, supportive community that empowers Associate Members, amplifies their voices, and contributes to the long-term success of the Association and the professions we serve.

 Bursary and Community Services Committee (Open to Associate and Certified Members)